lhofer/CS50_Rails_Seminar/todo_list_final/README.md

 ##A Working Example With Rails
 ######Thanks to http://guides.rubyonrails.org/getting_started.html

+####Goals
 Look through and see a working app that can create, edit, update, and destroy (CRUD) items in a todo list

 *Changes from prior steps:*
 ####Step 1: edit